verysonglaa/container-security-training/content/en/docs/container-basics/01-Basics/01/_dockerfile.md

 ## Write your first Dockerfile

-Before we extend our php image we are going to have a more general look at how to build a container image.
+Let us have a general look at how to build a container image.
 For that, create a new directory with an empty Dockerfile in there.

 ```bash